Hole in the Wall (Vietnamese game show): Triple Wall

 The whole team competes in the Triple Wall.
 The team scores thirty points if all three clear the wall.
 If any player fails to clear, the team earns zero points.

 Speed Wall

-Depends on the type of challenge is being selected, a random number of player is chosen for the round.
+Depending on the type of challenge selected, a random number of players is chosen for the round.
 The wall moves twice as fast as before.
-If a team member or more fell into the pool or broke a section of the wall, even with no players fell into the pool, they earn zero points.
-If they succeed, they earn points depend on the number of player in play.
-The winning teams get 10 million VND.
-While the loser team get 5 million VND.
+If a team member falls into the pool or breaks a section of the wall, the team earns zero points.
+If they succeed, the team earns points dependent on the number of players in play.
+The winning team gets 10 million VND, while the losing team gets 5 million VND.

 Extra Wall

 If both teams tie, players compete in the bonus round to found the winning team.

 Winner Wall

-After 4 rounds, a number of members of the winning teams face the final challenge.
-Challenges are also being randomized.
-Before the final round, the winning team will made a bet from 1 million VND to all of the winning cash.
-If they succeed, the winning team will earn bonus cash that they had bet.
-If not, they lose the money that they used to bet.
-They also got a trophy at the end.
+After four rounds, a number of members from the winning teams face the final challenge, which is also randomized.
+Before the final round, the winning team will make a bet ranging from 1 million VND to all of the winning cash.
+If they succeed, the winning team will earn bonus cash, depending on what they had bet.
+If not, they will lose the money that they used to bet.
+They also get a trophy at the end.